CENG501-Projects/CENG501-Spring2022/Project_Akpinar_Ayik/Readme.md

 @TODO: Discuss the paper in relation to the results in the paper and your results.

+Due to their event-driven computation and built-in repetition that aids in information retention over time, SNNs have been proposed as a potential option for low-power machine intelligence.
+However, due to a poor task selection and the vanishing gradient problem, practical applications of SNNs have not been successfully shown.
+In this paper, SNNs having developed inherent recurrence dynamics which can learn long sequences effectively was proposed with 2 x reduction in number of the trainable parameters compared to the LSTMs.
+It was shown that the proposed SNN model on the TIMIT and LibriSpeech 100h dataset, narrowed the difference between the speech recognition capabilities of LSTMs and GRUs to 1.10% and 0.36%, respectively.
+Also, it results in 10.13–11.14 x savings in multiplication operations over conventional GRUs.

 # 5. References

 [1] Ponghiran, W., & Roy, K. (2022, June).
 Spiking Neural Networks with Improved Inherent Recurrence Dynamics for Sequential Learning.
 In Proceedings of the AAAI Conference on Artificial Intelligence (Vol. 36, No. 7, pp. 8001-8008).